5 Pre-process data as you import it

 5.4 Importing larger datasets

 Sometimes you may have a dataset that’s just a bit too large.
 Sometimes readr may not have enough information to guess the data type of the column.
 Or maybe there are hundreds or thousands of columns in your data and you only want to import specific columns.
-In these cases, we can do a trick: read in the first few lines of the dataset, use spec() and paste in the output into the col_type argument, and then keep only the columns you want to keep.
+In these cases, we can do a trick: read in the first few lines of the dataset to prototype your code to make sure it works.
+Reading fewer data into R is much faster than reading in the entire dataset.

 doc/learning.qmd